gacetta/notes/responsive web design.md

 ## COMPLEX MEDIA QUERIES

 Sometimes a media query is need that depends on multiple conditions, which is where the _logical operators_ (`not`, `and`, `only`) are used.
-Furthermore, bultiple media queries can be combined with a _comma-separated list_.
+Furthermore, multiple media queries can be combined with a _comma-separated list_.

 **COMBINING MULTIPLE TYPES OR FEATURES**
 `@media (min-width: 30em) and (orientation: landscape) {...}`